Air Bubble Curtains

 Mitigate damage in marine environments from the noise and the effect of blasting due to mining, drilling, seismic surveys and underwater pile driving.

-Air bubbles curtains act as a sound attenuation system as they reduce the effects of shock waves from underwater explosions.
+Bubble barriers act as a sound attenuation system as they reduce the effects of shock waves from underwater explosions.
 Weighted Bubble Tubing installed on the sea floor in a marine application attenuates the propagation of sound waves and the effect of undersea blast shock and pile driving that can harm marine life.
-Applications for bubble curtains are numerous.
+The applications for bubble curtains are numerous.

 Marine pile driving at large construction sites produces considerable noise and high pressure underwater.
 These conditions can be lethal to fish and can harm marine mammals.
 To reduce sub-aquatic sounds generated by work sites, projects now employ air bubble curtains.
 These air bubble curtains provide an effective barrier to sound propagating through water, because of the difference in density between air and water.